-|Database engine||Download of data backup files||Download of binary log files|
+|Database engine||Download of data backup files||Download of log backup files|

 - Log on to the ApsaraDB for RDS console.

-- In the upper-left corner of the page, select the region where the target instance is located.
+- In the left-side navigation pane, click Instances.
+In the top navigation bar, select the region where the target RDS instance resides.

-- Find the target RDS instance and click its ID.
-The Basic Information page appears.
+- Find the target instance and click the instance ID.

 - In the left-side navigation pane, click Backup and Restoration.